Skip to main content

 Port wine may be synonymous with sipping on while you warm yourself in front of the fire on cold winter evenings; however, it is a surprisingly versatile drink.

-Port wine in its many forms – white Port, Ruby Port, Tawny Port, LBV Port can be drank with mixers or soft drinks.
-Think Port and lemonade (e.g. Sprite or 7UP), Port and Coke, or Port and soda.
+- Port wine in its many forms–White Port, Ruby Port, Tawny Port, LBV Port–goes well with many mixers and soft drinks: Think Port and lemonade (e.g. Sprite or 7UP), Port and Coke, or Port and soda.

 What is Port wine?

-Port wine is a fortified wine, which means that additional alcohol (grape spirit) is added to fermented grape juice to produce an alcoholic sweet wine.
+Port wine is a fortified wine, which means that additional alcohol (grape spirit) is added to fermented grape juice to produce a full-bodied, sweet wine.

-It is made from black grapes grown in the upper Douro in Portugal.
+It is made from a blend of black grapes grown in the upper Douro in Portugal.

-The majority of Port wine is red, but it is also made in white and rosé styles.
+The majority of Port wine is red or tawny, but it is also made in white and rosé styles.

 Types of Port